Crumb Top Baking

 Sausage, peppers and onions in a cast iron skillet with the egg mixture off to the side.

-• What do you serve with a frittata?
-While frittatas are usually hearty enough to enjoy on their own, you can also pair them with a side salad or roasted potatoes.
+While frittatas are usually hearty enough to enjoy on their own, you can also pair them with air fryer home fries, cripsy air fryer baby potatoes or easy air fryer parmesan potatoes!

-• Can you make this frittata in advance?
-If you’re looking to make this for a brunch gathering, I would cook and serve it right away.
-But if you’re looking to meal prep it, you can make it in advance.
+If you're looking to make this for a brunch gathering, I would cook and serve it right away.
+But if you're looking to meal prep it, you can make it in advance.
 Once cooked, just cut the frittata into slices and place in individual glass containers.
 Cover and store in the refrigerator and enjoy within 3-4 days.

-• Can you freeze this sausage frittata?
 Yes, just place slices of the frittata in individual glass containers, cover and let cool in the refrigerator.
 Once cooled, place them in the freezer.
 They should last for up to 3 months.
 When ready to enjoy, defrost for a few hours in the refrigerator before reheating.

-• How do you reheat leftover frittata?
 Just place the desired amount of frittata in a microwave safe dish and heat it in the microwave until the frittata reaches your desired temperature.

 Sausage frittata topped with egg mixture and ready for the oven.